jameson2011/EveAlod/README.md

   * VS 2017 or similar is needed.

 ## Credits
-EveALOD is released under the MIT license (LICENSE).
+EveALOD is released under the MIT license (`LICENSE`).
-Data is sourced from https://zkillboard.com/  and Eve-online, covered by by a separate license from [CCP](http://www.ccpgames.com/en/home).
+Data is sourced from https://zkillboard.com/  and EVE-Online, covered by a separate license from [CCP](http://www.ccpgames.com/en/home).
 You can see the full license in the `CCP.MD` file.
-EveALO uses various 3rd party libraries carrying their own licensing.
+EveALOD uses various 3rd party libraries carrying their own licensing.
 Please refer to each individually for more information.

 ## Builds
-Builds are on-commit and the latest is available from [![Build status](https://ci.appveyor.com/api/projects/status/cro5s0i3nectf4bs?svg=true)](https://ci.appveyor.com/project/jameson2011/evealod)
+Builds are available from AppVeyor:
+[![Build status](https://ci.appveyor.com/api/projects/status/cro5s0i3nectf4bs?svg=true)](https://ci.appveyor.com/project/jameson2011/evealod)